shaik1002/biggitlabbomb/doc/development/documentation/styleguide/word_list.md

 Do not use **Duo** by itself.
 Always use **GitLab Duo**.

 On first use on a page, use **GitLab Duo `<featurename>`**.
-As of Aug, 2024, the following are the names of GitLab Duo features:
+As of Dec, 2023, the following are the names of GitLab Duo features:

-- GitLab Duo AI Impact Dashboard
 - GitLab Duo Chat
-- GitLab Duo Code Explanation
-- GitLab Duo Code Review
-- GitLab Duo Code Review Summary
 - GitLab Duo Code Suggestions
+- GitLab Duo Value stream forecasting
+- GitLab Duo Discussion summary
+- GitLab Duo Merge request summary
+- GitLab Duo Code review summary
+- GitLab Duo Code explanation
+- GitLab Duo Vulnerability explanation
+- GitLab Duo Vulnerability resolution
+- GitLab Duo Test generation
 - GitLab Duo for the CLI
-- GitLab Duo Issue Description Generation
-- GitLab Duo Issue Discussion Summary
-- GitLab Duo Merge Commit Message Generation
-- GitLab Duo Merge Request Summary
-- GitLab Duo Product Analytics
-- GitLab Duo Root Cause Analysis
+- GitLab Duo Root cause analysis
-- GitLab Duo Self-Hosted Models
-- GitLab Duo Test Generation
-- GitLab Duo Vulnerability Explanation
-- GitLab Duo Vulnerability Resolution
+- GitLab Duo Issue description generation

 After the first use, use the feature name without **GitLab Duo**.

-## GitLab Duo Enterprise

-Always use **GitLab Duo Enterprise** for the add-on.
-Do not use **Duo Enterprise** unless approved by legal.

-You can use **the GitLab Duo Enterprise add-on** (with this capitalization) but you do not need to use **add-on** and should leave it off when you can.

 ## GitLab Duo Pro